 Related Reading: 36 Relationship Building Questions To Ask Your Partner

-The signs are there, the reason is there but what about the flip side to this otherwise rose-tinted appeal of love?
-While it would be cynical to assume that love at first sight can never happen, it is naïve to presume that it is something deeper.
-Bear these warning signs in mind….
-Just to be safe!
+The signs are there, the reason is there but what about the flip side to this otherwise rose-tinted idea of love?
+While it would be cynical to assume that love at first sight can never happen, it is naïve to presume that it’d always lead to a romantic happily-ever-after.
+To take this experience with a grain of salt and protect yourself from the pain of heartbreak, it’s worth being mindful of a few less-than-ideal aspects of this phenomenon:

 1. Reality can be different